 4. You Live in a Condo.
 There’s one major problem with condos – the Federal Housing Administration (FHA) doesn’t always approve them.
 In fact, the FHA doesn’t always agree to approve condo associations, which can create financing issues for buyers with these types of financing.
 Some of the FHA guidelines include:

 - No more than one-half of the units in the building may be rented to tenants

 - Less than 15 percent of homeowners may be delinquent on their association fees

 With the FHA funding over 50 percent of all buyer loans today, FHA approval makes a big difference in terms of your ability to sell your home.
-If your condo association does not meet FHA requirements and keep the association approved per the guidelines, you can only sell to buyers who qualify for a conventional loan.
-Conventional loans typically have stricter downpayment, credit score and debt-to-income ratios.
+If your condo association does not meet FHA requirements and does not keep the association approved by following the guidelines, you can only sell to buyers who qualify for a conventional loan.
+Conventional loans typically have stricter down payment, credit score, and debt-to-income ratios.

 When selling your home, focus on the things you can control and stay positive!
 There’s a buyer for every property in the majority of cases.
 When you are ready to sell your house, anywhere in the nation, contact us at 717-723-9080.
 We’ve got friends in the industry nationwide – and we’d love to connect you with one of our peers, to ensure you get professional representation anywhere!